-Of course, it isn’t a new phenomenon to give a “United” a secondary nickname.
+Of course, it isn’t a new phenomenon to give a secondary nickname to a club named “United.”
 In England, legendary Manchester United are referred to as "the Red Devils," while Newcastle United go by “the Toons.”
 Evidently, Minnesota saw popularity skyrocket with the new identity, and within two years, the team was announced as an MLS expansion side.
 In many ways, the Loon branding may have something to do with the increased fan identification.

-“It’s not a collective noun -- there’s no plural to United that makes sense, like other team names in town," Rogers says.
+“It’s not a collective noun – there’s no plural to United that makes sense, like other team names in town," Rogers said.
 "People want to talk about the team in that way, so United almost forces you to organically adopt a name like the Loons.
 We embrace it – we certainly think it’s a great thing.”

-Match-day atmospheres for Minnesota United show all sorts of nods to the loon.
+Matchday atmospheres for Minnesota United are replete with nods to the loon.
 Ahead of kickoff, a common loon call is played over the speakers.
 The team’s mascot, PK Loon, walks through the concourse and sometimes partakes in penalty kick shootouts with fans.
-A video segment – "Learn Your Loons" – is a staple of the pre-game program, including one installment showing players trying their best loon call.
+A video segment – "Learn Your Loons" – is a staple of the pregame program, including one installment showing players trying their best loon call.